 During this phase, start-ups will face challenges for survival.
 Cash is the ultimate King.
-We appreciate those founders, who have courage and positivity to withstand this situation and come up with innovative ideas to move forward.
+We appreciate those founders, who have the courage and positivity to withstand this situation and come up with innovative ideas to move forward.
 I urge founders to stay strong and focus on being a leader of the future.
-Today governments across the world including India has been bound to declare the lockdown of various countries despite knowing that it will have a long-lasting impact on its GDP and revenue.
-Now it is the time to save lives and look out the short term losses.
+Today governments across the world including India have been bound to declare the lockdown of various countries despite knowing that it will have a long-lasting impact on its GDP and revenue.
+Now it is the time to save lives and look out for the short term losses.
 The Central Government along with few state governments has decided to cut the salaries of all the government employees.
 It is a great example for most of the start-ups on how to survive in this scenario.

 We are witnessing that some of the start-ups who are trying to manage the situation with the existing resources are waiting longer to get their next funding as most of the investors have put a hold on their investment options for the next 1-2 quarters as of now.
 Even the companies, which have received funding will experience the same scenario but may have a backup from their existing investors, who are supporting them as they have immense potential for growth in the future.

 Start-ups that adopt the motto digital-first, low touch, and Capex (This has been the scenario for the last 4-5 years) using multiple technological tools will still gain an upper hand in terms of funding over those start-ups, who has not matched or partially matched the above requirement.